Canadian Clean Energy Technologies R&D Partnering Delegation to India

 These targets are driving demand for advanced solutions in smart grids, energy storage, green hydrogen, and related technologies.

 Canadian firms can leverage $150 to 200 billion in annual clean energy investments, strong policy incentives, and initiatives.
-An example of such an initative is the Bharat Cleantech Manufacturing Platform, which supports solar, wind, hydrogen, and battery storage manufacturing.
+An example of such an initiative is the Bharat Cleantech Manufacturing Platform, which supports solar, wind, hydrogen, and battery storage manufacturing.

 India’s growing industrial base offers high-potential opportunities for decarbonization technologies, as companies adopt low-carbon solutions to meet sustainability commitments and comply with tightening regulations.